duffney/duffney.io/content/subscribe.md

 # the 4-hour engineer

-Take back your learning and accelerate your career
+How to unlock your learning and accelerate your career

 > It's not about your time.
 It's about your attention.